 Family membership $275

 A: If you join after September 1st there is a significant discount off the full membership cost.
 Membership costs are detailed on the Membership Application.

 Please note we need the completed application along with payment before you are eligible to sail for the year.
 Once the secretary has recorded your completed application and payment, you and family members that have signed the application will be added to the list sent to the dockmasters.
 Then you are welcome to come out sailing!

 A: Yes, you can.

 A: You can use your new Gmail account as a separate and fully functional email account.
 Some members prefer to forward their @rentonsailing.org emails to a different inbox.
-You’ll find forwarding instructions on the Club Email and Forwarding page.
+You’ll find forwarding instructions on the Center Email and Forwarding page.

-A: All new members who intend to sail club boats must pass a series of practical tests to demonstrate that they have the requisite knowledge and ability to operate the boats safely in a variety of conditions.
+A: All new members who intend to sail center boats must pass a series of practical tests to demonstrate that they have the requisite knowledge and ability to operate the boats safely in a variety of conditions.
 This is to ensure that the members who take a boat out without supervision will be able to exercise good judgment and be able to self-rescue in the event of a capsize.
 The primary consideration is safety first.
 The tests are designed to establish a standard level of performance that is consistently applied to all members.

 A: Each person gets them signed off and initialed as they do the service work on their checklist by the person who is responsible for the work project.